 Holiday stress for the digestive tract

-As if pathogenic germs didn’t put our digestive system under enough strain: Constipation, flatulence, heartburn and other gastric complaints can take away our holiday joy.
+As if pathogenic bacteria didn’t put our digestive system under enough strain: Constipation, flatulence, heartburn and other gastric complaints can take away our holiday joy.
 Stress upon arrival and a lack of movement on long flights or drives „paralyse“ the intestines.
 A change in our daily rhythm and strange new dishes also slow down our digestion.
-The loss of liquids due to sweating or dry, climatized air makes our faeces thicker and more difficult to excrete.
+The loss of liquids due to sweating or dry, climatised air makes our faeces thicker and more difficult to excrete.
 We often also suppress the need to go to the toilet, either because there is no toilet nearby or the sanitary facilities are so dirty that you’d rather do your „business“ elsewhere.
 All these factors often lead to traveller’s constipation, accompanied by bloatedness and flatulence.

 Even the stomach has to go through a lot while on holiday, especially because we „treat“ ourselves: Fried and fatty foods, alcohol, nicotine, coffee, soft drinks, and other fizzy drinks put the stomach under strain as well as hot and exotic spices.
 All-inclusive-offers and lavish buffets often make us eat more than we are used to.
-This can overwhelm the stomach and lead to an inflammation of the stomach mucosa with symptoms such as heartburn and stomach ache.
+This can overwhelm the stomach and lead to inflammation of the stomach mucosa and consequently symptoms such as heartburn and stomach ache.

 Traveller’s diarrhoea usually begins between the third and ninth day of your travels and can last up to four days (+/- two days).
 The number of bowel movements (three to six times a day) as well as the amount of water (up to 85%) increase significantly.
-The diarrhoea is mostly accompanied by cramp-like pains when defecating (65-70%), nausea and vomiting (30-45%), and fever (12-25%).
+The diarrhoea is mostly accompanied by cramp-like pains (65-70%), nausea and vomiting (30-45%), and fever (12-25%).

 The risk of contracting traveller’s diarrhoea in different countries

-- High risk: Up to 50% of all travellers suffer from diarrhoea when visiting Latin America, Asia, and Africa – even 80% of all travellers can be affected when on a Nile cruise.
+- High risk: Up to 50% of all travellers suffer from diarrhoea when visiting Latin America, Asia, and Africa – 80% of all travellers can be affected when on a Nile cruise.